shawn61cp/wincalibre2jellyfin/README.md

 1. In your browser navigate to "https://github.com/shawn61cp/wincalibre2jellyfin"
 1. Click the green "Code" button
 1. In the resulting dropdown, just over halfway down, find and click on "Download ZIP".
-1. Save the zip file somewhere convenient, your Documents folder is suggessted, and extract it.
+1. Save the zip file somewhere convenient, your Documents folder is suggested, and extract it.
 We will call this EXTRACT_FOLDER.

 #### Usage